helloworld3200/instant-3d-text/README.md

 - Currently, this only exports to an OBJ format.
 - This does not support different fonts
 - It can't make italic/bold text.
+- You can only include text that is also an acceptable filename.

 If people actually use this project, I might add these features eventually.